 In 1945, planners concluded that the Japanese island of Okinawa must be seized because there was no landward path to Japan.
 This became the bloodiest battle in the history of the US Navy in which 5000 American sailors were killed and 38 US Navy ships sunk during attacks by thousands of precision-guided munitions, called kamikazes.
 Several battleships were hit but suffered no serious damage.
 Most of the losses were US Navy destroyers that boldly set up a screen to protect the landing force where they fought, died, and helped win the battle.

 The very successful 1950 landing at Inchon, Korea provides an excellent example of an Amphibious Invasion.
 The port area was swept for mines as six Navy destroyers anchored off Wolmi-Do and began firing pointblank at targets there and along the Inchon waterfront.
 Their bombardment continued for about an hour followed by heavier gunfire from cruisers and more air attacks.
 North Korean return fire damaged three of the destroyers, killing one officer.
 Wolmi-Do and other nearby targets were hit again the following day, with good results, and again just before landings began on the morning of 15 September.
 (US Navy warships often fired on coastal targets so these attacks did not reveal the landing plan.)
 Marines seized the port of Inchon the first day to allow ship transports to land follow-on forces.
-This allowed the US Army's X Corps to push rapidly inland to trap and destroy most of the North Korean Army fighting in southern Korea before it could withdraw northward.
+This allowed the US Army's X Corps to quickly disembark and push rapidly inland to trap and destroy most of the North Korean Army fighting in southern Korea before it could withdraw northward.

 A similar over-the-horizon invasion at Inchon using OMFTS would have allowed Marines to seize the amphibious objective area after several days of difficult fighting without naval gunfire support, and because the delay of waiting for armored vehicles and supplies to be shuttled ashore from distant ships.
 Several LCUs, minesweepers, and numerous amtracks would have been destroyed by shore fire until aircraft suppressed the threat, while destroyers lingered safely offshore.
 Meanwhile, X Corps would have to wait a week to move ashore as the North Korean forces shifted northward to contain the landing.